dylankane/spanish-word-game/README.md

 - **Main game**

     - This is where the main logic of the game takes place.
+This function creates a copy of the word list chosen by the difficulty level,and shuffles it.
 The user is notified what level they chose, and told the game is beginning.
 After a delay, the terminal is cleared again and the lives counter and score counter are printed to the top of the terminal, and stay there while the game is in progress, being updated as the game continues.
-The first Spanish word is printed.
+The first Spanish word is printed, by removing one dictionary from the list copy, and by using its key for spainish word prints its value.
 The user then types the translation, and presses enter.
-If correct the word correct is printed in green and the counters are updated.
-If incorrect the word incorrect, is printed in red, and the correct answer is also printed. there is a delay and then the terminal is cleared bar the counters, and a new word is printed.
-The correct answer when the user is incorrect is displayed longer before the terminal is cleared to give them a chance to read and note the correct answer.
+This input is compared to the value of the english key from the same dictionary.
+If correct the word "correct" is printed in green and the counters are updated.
+If incorrect the word "incorrect", is printed in red, and the correct answer is also printed.
+There is a delay and then the terminal is cleared, bar the counters, and a new word is printed.
+The correct answer, when the user is incorrect, is displayed for longer before the terminal is cleared, to give them a chance to read and note the right answer.
 This game logic continues in a while loop, until either the score reaches 20 or the lives counter goes below 0, by getting 3 wrong answers.
 The finished function is then called.

 ![screenshot](documentation/main-game-screenshot.png)
 ![screenshot](documentation/game-screenshoot.png)